zhuzhuyule/hexo-blog-modify/README.md

 My blog [zhuzhuyule.xyz](http://zhuzhuyule.xyz) is power by hexo, and use the [hexo-theme-next](https://github.com/iissnan/hexo-theme-next) !

-I just modify this theme to i like.
+The theme is briefer, and I just want to modify it to fit me more !

 # modify info:
 - code highlight (main)